Florence Shoemaker Thompson: Public execution of Rainey Bethea

 Thompson had forbidden all of her children from attending and had made arrangements for her children to stay at her friend Elmer Dyer's home.
 Death threats had been made toward Thompson's children.
 An FBI agent drove Thompson to the scaffold the morning of the execution, and she stayed in the car about 50 yards away then drove away soon after Bethea was executed.
 Hash was so intoxicated that when given the sign to pull the lever, he did not do it and ultimately, one of Thompson's deputies had to lean on the lever to open the trap door.
 A reporter for The New York Times wrote: "Ten thousand white persons, some jeering and others festive, saw a prayerful black man put to death today on Daviess County's 'pit and gallows'."

 The Chicago Sun reported that Thompson fainted at the base of the scaffold, forcing Hash to perform the task.
 Some reported that the crowd was rowdy and unruly while others reported that the crowd jumped on the body and began ripping off the hood.

 Because of these reports and the nature of the hanging, Thompson received multiple marriage proposals and death threats.
 One threat said that they already had Hash and that they were coming for her and her children next.

 Landslide election victory

 Thompson's appointment by the county judge did not run the entire length of her deceased husband's term, and an election was required to determine who would be sheriff for the remaining term.
 Thompson subsequently ran and was elected by a landslide.
 Thompson received 9,811 votes.
-Simon B. Smith, a competitor received two votes and Tom Gall, and another competitor received one vote.
+Simon B. Smith, a competitor, received two votes and Tom Gall, another competitor, received one vote.
 On November 3, 1936, Thompson was elected to carry out the remainder of her husband's term.
 Thompson did not run for sheriff after her elected term, and Simon B. Smith was sworn on January 3, 1938.